Luciobio/Luciobio/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Henry Labs (bootcamp final proyect)
+- 🔭 I’m currently working on Henry Labs (Henry coding bootcamp final proyect)
-- 🌱 I’m currently learning ...
-Firebase
+- 🌱 I’m currently learning Firebase
-- 👯 I’m looking to collaborate on ...
-Full-stack proyects
+- 👯 I’m looking to collaborate on Full-stack proyects
-- 🤔 I’m looking for help with ...
-Education
+- 🤔 I’m looking for help with Teaching
-- 💬 Ask me about ...
-Anything!
+- 💬 Ask me about anything!
-- 📫 How to reach me: ... pardobio@gmail.com, +5493875060613
+- 📫 How to reach me: pardobio@gmail.com, +5493875060613
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
-If Pinocchio says “My Nose Will Grow Now”, it would cause a paradox.
+- ⚡ Fun fact: If Pinocchio says “My Nose Will Grow Now”, it would cause a paradox.